First Look: The Two-Person Clark Vertex Hammock

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-40 thoughts on “First Look: The Two-Person Clark Vertex Hammock”
+40 responses to “First Look: The Two-Person Clark Vertex Hammock”

 You stated finding 3 trees can be difficult.
 If the trees are some ways apart, but lined up perfectly, have you tried or had to use an VERY long strap to hang it?
 What option did you choose and work with mounting?
 I’m already set to order this and I have amsteel blue to make my endless loop as I did for my ENO.